Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 #### AdapterManager - **graph-- time**

 The graph time AdapterManager doesn't need to derive from any interface.
-It should be initialized with any information the impl needs in order to open/process the data source (ie activemq connection information, server host port, mutlicast channels, config files, etc etc).
+It should be initialized with any information the impl needs in order to open/process the data source (ie activemq connection information, server host port, multicast channels, config files, etc etc).
 It should also have an API to create individual timeseries adapters.
 These adapters will then get passed the adapter manager *--impl--* as an argument when they are created, so that they can register themselves for processing.
 The AdapterManager also needs to define a **\_create** method.